-Testosterone Therapy Vs Testosterone Supplements
+Testosterone Therapy Vs. Testosterone Supplements

-Testosterone Therapy Vs Testosterone Supplements
+Testosterone Therapy Vs. Testosterone Supplements:

-Decreased libido: Low levels of testosterone cause a reduction in sex drive.
+Low levels of testosterone cause a reduction in sex drive.

-Erectile Dysfunction: Testosterone supplementation can be used to reverse or correct low testosterone-induced erectile dysfunction.
+Testosterone supplementation can be used to reverse or correct low testosterone-induced erectile dysfunction.

-Low Energy & Fatigue: Symptoms of aging can be a direct result of diminishing levels of testosterone or (Low-T) in the body.
+Symptoms of aging can directly result from diminishing levels of testosterone or (Low-T) in the body.
 As we age, our bodies produce less and less testosterone, causing low energy and fatigue.

-Memory Loss: Some recent evidence suggests that testosterone might help prevent and treat the effects of brain aging.
+Some recent evidence suggests that testosterone might help prevent and treat the effects of brain aging.
 Some patients treated with testosterone injections expressed a palpable increase in their cognitive function, short- and long-term memory, and vocabulary improvements.

 When Age Becomes The Deciding Factor

-After the age of 30, your body starts declining in hormones production, and the body decreases its testosterone production.
-This decrease, however, is very gradual and its effects can only felt around the age of 50.
-Common signs of testosterone decline include fatigue, decreased libido and problem having erections.
+After the age of 30, your body starts declining in hormone production, and the body decreases its testosterone production.
+This decrease, however, is very gradual, and its effects can only be felt around the age of 50.
+Common signs of testosterone decline include fatigue, decreased libido, and problem having erections.

 Men must consult a qualified doctor or men’s health specialist at the earliest, who will determine the underlying cause and how best to treat it.
-Some reasons for low testosterone production include underactive testes, undescended testicles, physical injury to the testicles, pituitary disorders or inherited conditions such as Klinefelter’s syndrome.
+Some reasons for low testosterone production include underactive testes, undescended testicles, physical injury to the testicles, pituitary disorders, or inherited conditions such as Klinefelter’s syndrome.

-- If you observe changes in your sexual response or experience any difficulty being intimate with your partner, talk to a qualified doctor at the earliest.
+- If you observe changes in your sexual response or experience difficulty being intimate with your partner, talk to a qualified doctor as soon as possible.
 If low testosterone is to blame, your doctor will discuss suitable treatment options and guide you in making an informed choice.